studio-mcp/studio-mcp/README.md

 You can run almost any command.
 Since you're just renting the place, please be a good tenant and don't `rm -rf` anything.

-## Move-In(stall)
+## Move-Install

 These install instructions are like my lease agreement: full of gotchas.
 Have your lawyer read it over.
-You do have a lawyer right?
+(You do have a lawyer right?)

 If you're lucky, you can just install it: